Robcomp25/Projects/README.md

 # Projects for data analysis

-In this series I want to devol new skills for data analysis in R!
+In this series I want to develop new skills for data analysis in R!